hesenger/EventPulse/README.md

 EventPulse provides a thin layer between your application and the event persistence for Event Sourcing systems.
-It's designed to be less intrusive as possible and avoid totally reflection, which means the real methods are used to retrieve the aggregations based in the events stored previously.
+It's designed to be less intrusive as possible and avoid totally reflection (for sure we use Json serialization though), which means the real methods are used to retrieve the aggregations based in the events stored previously.

 ## Code